Dog meat: Philippines

 The killing of dogs as livestock has been banned in the Philippines since 1998 via Republic Act No. 8485, known as the Animal Welfare Act of 1998, with exemptions for dogs killed and eaten as part of indigenous rituals.
 This was strengthened further by Republic Act No. 10631 in 2013, which amended the 1998 law by criminalizing the abuse, maltreatment, cruelty, exploitation, abandonment, and killing of pet animals; while also mandating the creation of animal welfare enforcement officers in law enforcement agencies like the Philippine National Police and the National Bureau of Investigation.
 Republic Act No. 9842, known as the Anti-Rabies Act of 2007, also includes specific provisions for the punishment of anyone found guilty of trading in dog meat, with a punishment of 1 to 4 years in prison and fines.
 Local laws banning the dog meat trade have also existed prior to the 1998 national ban.
 The illegal consumption of dog meat still continues in some regions in the Philippines, notably in the Cordillera highlands in northern Luzon where it is traditional.
+Despite the traditional practice, the consumption of dog meat can transmit a fatal viral disease called rabies, where it claimed the lives of individuals reportedly consuming it, including an individual in Davao del Norte.
 Nevertheless, the introduction and strengthening of laws against dog meat trade, changing public attitudes, and strict enforcement has significantly decreased the number of the dogs slaughtered for meat.
 As of 2020, less than 1% of the population of the Philippines have eaten dog meat.

 Dog meat consumption was formerly widespread, particularly in the northern Philippines where dog meat stew, in general, acquired the euphemistic name "azucena"(or "asocena") in the 1980s.
 It originates from a play-on-words on the Spanish term azucena, "lily", and its resemblance to a portmanteau "asocena", from aso ("dog") + cena, ("dinner"/"meal").
 They were commonly eaten as pulutan (appetizers eaten with alcohol) by men, mainly due to the superstition that dog meat "warms the body" and functions as an aphrodisiac.
 At the height of the dog meat trade prior to the 1990s, an estimated 500,000 dogs were killed every year.